Claude Debussy was a renowned French composer who lived between 1862 and 1918.

-Although Debussy is known all over the world even up to this day, there are many things about him that isn’t that much known.
-Here are some interesting facts about Claude Debussy that you might not know:
+Although Debussy is known all over the world, even up to this day, many things about him aren’t that much known.
+Here are 15 interesting facts about Claude Debussy that you might not know.

-While at college, he developed a unique music taste and created innovative compositions, much to the displeasure of the professors.
+While at college, he developed a unique musical taste and created innovative compositions, much to the displeasure of the professors.

 Unfortunately, the disapproval of his style meant that he lacked the support he required to develop his skills quickly.
 However, he still beat the odds and matured in his art, eventually leading to the fame he is known for.